bilgino/angularforddd/README.md

 Providing REST URIs to related sub resources like `orders/22/addresses/5` is not mandatory anymore, because all related data have already been included in the payload!
 We should continue to offer no more URIs like `/addresses/5`, because the address resource has no context and isn't bound to specific business use cases!
 As an example, calling `DELETE: /addresses/5 : {address:{id:5}}` may delete the address of an ongoing order process!
+The question is, can an address exists outside an order or customer context?

 Navigating a resource model and its relationships or complying to use case specific aggregates can have a big impact on the frontend design system!
 <br/>